AliceO2Group/Readout/doc/README.md

  with [LZ4 algorithm](https://github.com/lz4/lz4).
 Output can be saved to file using consumerOutput parameter.
  Such files are compliant with lz4 format and can be decoded from the command line with e.g.
     `lz4 -d /tmp/data.raw.lz4 /tmp/data.raw`
- The configured data page size should not exceed 4MB if LZ4 recording is enabled (this is the maximum allowed LZ4 frame size).
+ The configured data page size of all active equipments should not exceed 4MB if LZ4 recording is enabled (this is the maximum allowed LZ4 frame size after compression, so in practice make it even smaller in case data is not compressed effectively).
  Here is an example readout configuration snippet

   ```